 To help you choose the right student credit card for yourself, I have put together a list of the best student credit cards available in the US market right now.
 All the cards below have no annual fee.

-Discover It Student Card.
-This cash back card, issued by Discover Financial, gives you 5% cash back on rotating categories that change every three months, such as gas, dining, movies and more.
-Earn 1% cash back on all your purchases.
+Discover it® Student Card.
+This cash back card, issued by Discover Financial, gives you 5% cash back on $1,500 spent quarterly in rotating categories that change every three months, such as gas, dining, movies and more.
+You have to sign up for each quarter.
+Earn 1% cash back on all your purchases automatically.
 Enjoy 0% intro APR on purchases for the first 6 months, 12.99%-21.99% standard variable APR thereafter.
 This student card has even made it to our list of Best Credit Cards 2014.
-Choose your card design from hundreds of designs.
+Choose your card design.

-Read our review of Discover Student Card here.
+Read our review of Discover it Student Card here.

 Citi® Dividend® Card for College Students.
 Earn 5% bonus cash back from Citi in quarterly categories with previous enrollment.
 Free enrollment each quarter for new categories that earn additional cash back.
 Earn a full 1% cash back on all other purchases.
 You can earn up to $300 total in cash back rewards during the calendar year.
 No Annual Fee and no co-signer required.
-Enjoy 0% intro APR on purchases for the first 7 months, and 13.99%-23.99% variable APR after that.
+Enjoy 0% intro APR on purchases for the first 7 months, and a variable 13.99%-23.99% regular purchase APR after that.

 Read our review of Citi Dividend Card for College Students here.